SIVAPRASAD03/PacMen-Exercise/README.md

 1. Clone the repository into your local environment
 2. Open the index.html file
 3. Right click and select 'Open Default browser' to open the project in your default browser.

+# Roadmap of Future Improvements

+Multiple pacmen moving randomly withouth touching each other

 ![image](https://user-images.githubusercontent.com/33680240/163706434-53aad1f1-ec89-4169-94ee-038e4cadde70.png)